 Well, finally we are ready to install.
 It is a good practice to review the summary.

 All this configuration will be saved in the following file, therefore, in the future, we can install SQL Server using a configuration file.

 Then we should see all features with status Succeeded.

 Just to be sure the installation lets check the Summary.

-SQL Server Management Studio (SSMS) is not included anymore as part of the instance features, so I'll leave that for another day.
+SQL Server Management Studio (SSMS) is not included anymore as part of the instance features, so here is the How to install SSMS post.